Integrated dishwashers are designed to blend into your kitchen cabinetry and look like a cupboard

-For many of us, a dishwasher is a welcome sight – especially if you've ever had to spend your evenings hunched over the kitchen sink, cleaning cutlery and crockery by hand.
+For many of us, a dishwasher is a welcome sight – especially if you’ve ever had to spend many evenings hunched over the kitchen sink, cleaning cutlery and crockery by hand.

-But what if you want something that not only takes care of this menial task, but also blends into your kitchen aesthetic?
+But what if you wanted an appliance that not only took care of this menial task, but also blended into your kitchen aesthetic?
 Well, then you might be interested in an integrated dishwasher – the discreet version of the kitchen classic that not only takes cleaning out of mind, but also out of sight.

-This article unpacks these machines – what they do, how they're different from other varieties and whether they could be a good choice for you.
+This article unpacks these machines – what they do, how they’re different from other varieties, the difference between fully and semi-integrated versions and whether one of these appliances could be a good choice for you.

-An integrated dishwasher is a dishwasher sold without any front, top or side panels and with the control panel hidden on the inside or at the top of the door.
+An integrated dishwasher is a dishwasher sold without any front, top or side panels and with the control panel hidden on the inside, often at the top of the door as you open it.

 Before they’ve been installed, they look industrial and unfinished, but they’re designed that way so you can add your own panelling to match your kitchen cabinetry.